 Alexis: I’ve been good.
 So, since we last talked in 2021, rates have been going up and up and up, and you know, they've kind of started to level off recently.
 So, I wanted to kind of get your thoughts on where the market is heading in the rest of 2021?

 Jason: It's a good question.
 Obviously, 2020 was one of those years where rates went down.
 They were at levels we had never seen before.
 Sooner or later, there was going to be the other side of it where rates start moving up, and they moved up really quickly.
-You know, in the beginning of 2021 rates shot up, people were getting 3.5%, or sorry, 2.5% on their mortgage, sometimes even 2.25%.
-And now we're talking about 3.25%, maybe 3% or slightly below that, if you're lucky.
+You know, at the beginning of 2021 rates shot up, people were getting 3.5%, or sorry, 2.5% on their mortgage, sometimes even 2.25%.
+And now we're talking about 3.25%, maybe 3% or slightly below that if you're lucky.
 And so, we have seen rates go up.
 They have started to come down a little bit.
 And to be quite honest, I think it's very temporary.
 You know, we have a lot, kind of in terms of what's going to happen down the road with, you know, the Federal Reserve and the Biden administration.
 Those are the things that are likely to come out of that are rates are going to move a little bit higher.
 You know, where they go at the end of the year?
 You know, that's anyone's guess.
 But I would say if I was a betting man, you know, I don't really see rates much lower than they are now unless we're talking, you know, 6+ months down the road.

 Alexis: All right, so I know the Fed meeting happened.
 Can you give us a summary of what was announced?
 Is there anything that we should be aware of?